keithbsmiley-other/emilysite/_posts/2020-11-13-plant-based-diets.md

 [^22]:	Publishing, Harvard Health.
 “The Sweet Danger of Sugar.”
 Harvard Health, [www.health.harvard.edu/heart-health/the-sweet-danger-of-sugar.](https://www.health.harvard.edu/heart-health/the-sweet-danger-of-sugar)

 [^23]:	And we *like it* like a lot.
 Like, almost at addict levels.
 In fact, I think I’ll have another fun-size Twix bar while I writing this.
-Ah, yea, that hits the spot.
+Ah, yeah, that hits the spot.

 [^24]:	“Adult Obesity Facts.”
 Centers for Disease Control and Prevention, Centers for Disease Control and Prevention, 29 June 2020, [www.cdc.gov/obesity/data/adult.html.](https://www.cdc.gov/obesity/data/adult.html)